 - Demonstrated satisfactory GRE scores and English skills, in terms of TOEFL/IELTS score and communications, to be able to succeed at a U.S. graduate institution.

-- Demonstrated leadership and potential contribution to the development of science and technology in Vietnam.
+- Demonstrated leadership and potential contribution to the VEF community, in particular and the Vietnamese scientists and engineers network in the U.S. and the development of science and technology in Vietnam, in general.